webplatform/docs-wpd/Community/Meetings/General/index.md

 * CSS Properties pages
 ** The CSS properties sheet is overwhelming folks. [https://docs.google.com/spreadsheet/ccc?key=0AkRs-89PKiZpdE0xdm9Sb1ZvRW1ZRzMtWEdyU0Z4OEE#gid=17 Julee updated it].
 ** We need to ensure that new contributors are properly supported.
 Julee wrote up a [[WPD:CSS_property_guide/supporting_new_contributors|plan for helping contributors]] with CSS properties.
-** Weekly content-wrangling events on IRC.
+** Weekly content-wrangling events on IRC is being scheduled for the West coast first, as Scott and Julee have already volunteered as consistant facilitators.

 ==Agenda 2013-04-26==